microsoft/botframework-cli/packages/orchestrator/README.md

 DESCRIPTION

-  The "assess" command compares a prediction file against a ground-truth file, then it generates two detailed evaluation reports, one for intent prediction, and the other entity.
+  The "assess" command compares a prediction file against a ground-truth file, then it generates two detailed evaluation reports, one on intent prediction, and the other entity.

-  The two input JSON files each contains a JSON array following the schema and example shown below.
+  The two input JSON files each contains a JSON array of labeled utterances following the schema and example shown below.
   In the array, each JSON entry has a "text" attribute for an utterance.
-The utterance can have an array pf "intents" labels.
-The utterance can also has an "entities" array of entity JSON objects.
+The utterance can have an array pf "intents."
+The utterance can also has an array of "entities."
-  Each entity contains an "entity" attribute for its name, a "startPos" attribute indicating the offset of the entry in the utterance, and a "endPos" attribute for the final location of the entity in the utterance.
-The entity can have some optional fields, such as a "text" attribute for entity mentions, however this attribute is only for debugging purpose and not needed.
+  Each entity entry contains an "entity" attribute for its name, a "startPos" attribute indicating the offset of the entry in the utterance, and a "endPos" attribute for the final location of the entity in the utterance.
+The entity can have some optional fields, such as a "text" attribute for a entity mention within the utterance, however this attribute is only for debugging purpose and not consumed for the "assess" command.

     [
     {